surifirstpin/AcuBI_Technical_Documents/Version.6/Model_TD.md

 ## Model and Customization

 After saving a project, AcuBi will display the views and relevant information of the project as a <b>Model</b>, which can be further customized as per the business requirement.
-Once the project is saved, model screen is triggered.(Refer Image 8) Depending on the table joins applied the code is retrieved in <b>JSON</b> format.
+Once the project is saved, model screen is triggered.
+Depending on the table joins applied the code is retrieved in <b>JSON</b> format.
 To refresh the data, hit the refresh icon of model, project and tables.

 <b>4.</b>  To undo the changes done click <b>Undo</b>.